 5. Fill in the blank.

-Posting a sentence and asking your fans to ‘fill in the blank’ can be a great way to invite participation, and allow your fans to express some of their unique sense of creativity and humor.
+Another Facebook engagement tip is to ask your fans to ‘fill in the blank.’
+This is a great way to invite participation and allow your fans to express some of their unique sense of creativity and humor.